TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

 * Using DLL bundle for modules to reduce build time
 * A couple of special build options to improve usage with `webpack-dev-server`

-After successfully running the build command, the stack has all necessary files to run the Console and OAuth provider applications.
+After successfully running the build command, The Things Stack has all necessary files to run the Console and OAuth provider applications.

 ### Development
 #### Serving the frontend for development
 For development purposes, the frontend can be run using `webpack-dev-server`.
-After following the [Getting Started](#getting-started) section to initialize the stack and doing an initial build of the frontend via `mage js:build`, it can be served using:
+After following the [Getting Started](#getting-started) section to initialize The Things Stack and doing an initial build of the frontend via `mage js:build`, it can be served using:

 ```sh
 export NODE_ENV=development